DK (singer): 2015–present: Seventeen, solo and sub-unit activities

 In 2023, after a five-year hiatus, BSS returned with the single album Second Wind and song "Fighting", which both met commercial success.
 In May 2025, DK released "It's You" for the soundtrack of Resident Playbook.

+In 2026, he and Seungkwan formed DxS, with a debut EP released in January.

 Artistry

 Voice

 DK has been commended for his singing prowess, both for his work in Seventeen and in musical theatre.
 In 2018, he was featured as one of the K-pop industry's "representative vocalists" by Dispatch Korea.
 In 2022, Newsens Lee Seul-gi reported that DK has been recognized for his vocal skills, which display a wide range and rich volume.
 In reviewing Seventeen's Follow concert in Seoul, Abby Webster described his voice as a "warm lower register" for NME.
 After his appearance on King of Masked Singer, Park Hee-ah of Melon described his voice as having "solid vocalization, high range, and flexible rhythm."

 Influences

 DK has cited YB as being a major inspiration for his music career.